MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/enterprise-scale-landing-zone.md

 This solution is open source.
 You can adapt the templates to create an architecture that meets your needs.
 The following guidance provides design considerations for implementing a scalable AKS cluster in your landing zone.
 The design decisions your organization makes, based on this guidance, can lay the groundwork for scalability.

-## To begin, implement an enterprise-scale landing zone
+## Implement a Platform Foundation

-Enterprise-scale for AKS assumes that an enterprise-scale landing zone has been successfully implemented.
-For more information on this prerequisite, review these articles:
+Enterprise-scale for AKS assumes that a platform foundation that takes care of the shared services (network, security, identity, and governance) required to effectively construct and operationalize a landing zone has been successfully implemented.
+This is not mandatory to implement Enterprise scale for AKS but it does take care of a lot of the security and management required to safely manage your cloud environment.
+If you already have one, you can skip this step.
+For more information on this, review these articles:

 - [Start with Cloud Adoption Framework enterprise-scale landing zones](../../ready/enterprise-scale/index.md)
 - [Implement Cloud Adoption Framework enterprise-scale landing zones in Azure](../../ready/enterprise-scale/implementation.md)